-A \emph{trie} is a rooted tree with edges labeled by elements of $G$.
-An element $\w\in\G$ can be represented as a path in the infinite, complete trie, starting from the root, and successively following the edges labeled by $w_{-1}, w_{-2}, \dots$ A finite sequence $s\in G^*$ is represented by an internal node of this infinite trie.
-This representation is illustrated, in the case of the binary alphabet $G=\{0,1\}$, in Figure~\ref{fig:completeTree}.
+A \emph{trie} is a rooted tree whose edges are labeled with elements of $G$.
+An element $\w\in\G$ can be represented by a path in the infinite, complete trie starting from the root and successively following the edges labeled as $w_{-1}, w_{-2}, \dots$ A finite sequence $s\in G^*$ is represented by an internal node of this infinite trie.
+Figure~\ref{fig:completeTree} illustrates this representation for the binary alphabet $G=\{0,1\}$.